 - Crime Rate: Safer than 91% of Washington, DC neighborhoods

-Families moving to the nation’s capital will find few better options than AU-Tenleytown, which has been recognized as the best DC neighborhood for raising kids!
+Families moving to the nation’s capital will find few better options than AU-Tenleytown!
 This scenic neighborhood is situated on the edge of the metro, so you can enjoy the big-city perks of living in DC while still enjoying a quieter, more suburban lifestyle.
-Here, you’ll find housing options like rowhouses, Colonial-style, and historic single-family homes.
-There are also tons of great schools in the area, including Horace Mann Elementary School, Woodrow Wilson High School, and even American University.
+Here, you’ll find housing options like historic rowhomes and Colonial houses.
+There are also tons of great schools in the area, including Horace Mann Elementary School, Jackson-Reed High School, and even American University.

 Things to Do in AU-Tenleytown

-Introduce your family to contemporary art from around the world at American University Museum.
+Introduce your family to Contemporary art from around the world at American University Museum.
 Marvel at the stunning architecture and rich history at the nearby Washington National Cathedral.
-Enroll in a fitness class, let your kids make a splash on the “Sprayground,” or play a pickup game of basketball at Turtle Park.
-See history and nature meet at Fort Bayard Park, a neighborhood green space where you can picnic, go for a walk, and view the historic Civil War era structure Fort Bayard.
-Grab a Reuben or Maryland Crab Cake Sandwich for lunch at Wagshal’s Delicatessen.
-Reserve a table at Millie’s and enjoy filling American entrees like Chicken Pot Pie or a Muskeget Lobster Roll.
-Try stellar barbecue dishes like Broasted Chicken Drumsticks or the Carolina Chopped Pork Shoulder Sandwich at Pitmasters Back Alley BBQ.
-Or satisfy your Italian food cravings at DeCarlo’s with an order of Seafood Risotto or Piccata al Limone with Creamy Polenta on the side.
+Enroll in a fitness class, let your kids run around on the splash pad, or play a pickup game of basketball at Turtle Park.
+See history and nature meet at Fort Bayard Park, a neighborhood green space where you can picnic, go for a walk, and view the historic Civil War-era structure Fort Bayard.
+Grab a Reuben, TBLT, or Maryland Crab Cake Sandwich for lunch at Wagshal’s Delicatessen.
+Try a Lobb Salad, Cisco Po Boy, or Smith Point Tacos when you reserve a table at Millie’s.
+Try stellar barbecue dishes like the Shenandoah Smoked Wings, “Broasted” Chicken Drumsticks, or the Carolina Chopped Pork Shoulder Sandwich at Pitmasters Back Alley BBQ.
+Or satisfy your Italian food cravings with an order of Seafood Risotto or Piccata al Limone with Creamy Polenta on the side at DeCarlo’s.

 - Home Price: $919,342 median purchase price; $1,586 median monthly rent